 A fitted crib sheet and a standard pillow fit in the Intex travel bed.
 We usually add a toddler-size blanket or quilt to keep things cozy.
 Although it’s a little long for the mattress, our son also loves to use his adorable bear sleeping bag.

-The Upshot: Intex Kids Travel Bed
+Final Thoughts on the Intex Kids Travel Bed

 Our son couldn’t be happier that we bought this Intex kids travel bed.
 His excitement is unparalleled each time we inflate it, and he snoozes well on it all night long.
 I’m sure he’ll be asking me if he can sleep on it tonight after having brought it out to take pictures for this review.